-Prerequisite: ENG K101.
-Corequisite(s): ECE K141; ECE K182 recommended.
+Prerequisite: ENG^{} K101; ECE^{} K101; ECE K182; or permission of the instructor.
+ECE K141 recommended.
 In this course, students will be introduced to the concept of curriculum for infants and toddlers.
 Several curriculum models will be explored.
 Students will learn ways to interact and stimulate children under two.
 Learning games, language activities, music, movement, and dramatic play are some of the areas that will be studied.
 Developmentally appropriate practices will be reviewed.
 Topics explored will include curriculum benchmarks, development of the brain and attachment.